memfault/interrupt/_drafts/advanced-gdb.md

 ### Outputting to File

-You can output GDB's stdout to a file by using GDB's built in logging functionality.
+You can output GDB's stdout to a file by using GDB's built-in logging functionality.

 ```
 (gdb) set logging on